Agenda (think tank)

 Agenda seminar in Oslo, January 2015.
 Foreign Minister Børge Brende speaks, while Agenda manager Marte Gerhardsen and former PM Gro Harlem Brundtland listen in.

 Tankesmien Agenda is a Norwegian think tank established in 2014.
 Agenda is positioned in the center-left of Norwegian politics.
 Tarjei Skirbekk was the project leader for the establishment of the think tank after the parliamentary election in 2013 and until the summer of 2014.
 Agenda's first executive director, Marte Gerhardsen, led the organization for the first four years and was succeeded in 2018 by Trygve Svensson.

 Raymond Johansen is the chairman of the board.
 He succeeded Anne Grete Strøm-Erichsen and lawyer Geir Lippestad.
 Hans-Christian Gabrielsen was a member of the board.
 Current board members include Mette Nord and Jørn Eggum.

 Purpose

 According to Tankesmien Agenda's own website, the organization aims to be "a politically independent think tank that contributes to societal analysis and progressive policy development for center-left politics in Norway."

-Tankesmien Agenda works knowledge-based for a society with real freedom for all.
+Tankesmien Agenda seeks to work towards a knowledge-based society with freedom for all.
 This assumes small differences, equal opportunities, high trust, and strong democratic institutions.
-Everyone should have the freedom and opportunity to participate in community life, everyday life, and work on equal terms, regardless of where they come from, who they are, and what resources they have.
-A fair societal development requires continued growth and welfare – within the framework of climate goals and nature's tolerance limits.
+It believes in universal freedom and opportunity to participate in community life, everyday life, and work on equal terms, regardless of one's origin, identity, or resources.
+It believes fair societal development requires continued growth and welfare, within the framework of climate goals and the limits of nature.